ryan-mcclue/ryan-mcclue/src/mcu.md

 Apodisation modifies a function.
 So, removing jagged discontinuities at start and end of wave is a form of apodisation.

-Low pass attenuates frequencies higher. (note that attenuate doesn't necessarily mean cutoff completely, however that is normally ideal)
+Low pass attenuates frequencies higher.
+Although attenuate doesn't necessarily mean cutoff completely, this is normally ideal.
-Sounds muffled
+Sounds muffled.

-Telephone lines use 3KHz-4KHz bandwidth anachronistic to analog days
+Telephone lines use 3KHz-4KHz bandwidth low-pass filter

 RMS (Root Mean Square) is used when values can be positive and negative, e.g. average of sinusoid is 0

-Juypter notebook is a standard for embedding python code in a markdown style and presenting them Conda can install postgresql as well as python packages Miniconda is distribution that primarily includes conda IPython is interactive computing environment, initially developed for Python (FFT implemented in numpy, scipy etc.)

 Time-invariant is one whose behaviour (response to inputs) does not change over time.
+An alternate to this would be a linearly-increasing frequency, e.g. a chirp from say A3-A5 So, if an LTI system is given the same input, will always give the same output

 Nyquist/folding frequency is highest frequency that can be measured using sampled data It will be half of our sampling rate.